 While there isn’t a ton to see in this unincorporated community of slightly more than 1,000 people, it’s a fun stop if you’re passing through the area.
-Located just twenty miles east of Orlando, Christmas is an easy stop if you’re on your way to Florida’s beautiful beaches or the Space Coast.
+Located just twenty miles east of Orlando, Christmas is an easy detour if you’re on your way to the best beaches in Florida for families or the Space Coast.
 A nativity scene and fake Christmas tree remain decorated all year long.
 And street signs that read Candy Cane, Frosty, Sleigh Bell, or Christmas Roads make for great photo ops.

 Fun fact: Every year thousands of people from all over the country mail their holiday cards to the small town so they can be resent with postmarks from “Christmas.”
 This unique tradition began in 1930 when postmistress Juanita Tucker started postmarking items “Glory to God in the Highest—Christmas, Orange County, Florida,” according to Weird Florida.

-Regardless of the time of year that you visit, a stop at Fort Christmas in Christmas Park is a must.
+Regardless of the time of year, a stop at Fort Christmas in Christmas Park is a must.
 In December 1837, more than 2,000 U.S. Army Soldiers and Alabama volunteers began constructing the fort, which opened on Christmas Day.
 This was one of more than 200 forts built during the Second Seminole War, which lasted from 1835 – 1842.
 According to historic records, the fort was only occupied for a few weeks.

-Have you ever visited a holiday themed town?
+I would love to hear from you!
+Have you visited a holiday town like Christmas, Florida?
 What did you think?